Student Consumer Information Guide 2012-2013

-Conduct prohibited by this policy is unacceptable in the workplace and at the University and in any work-related, student life, or academic setting outside the workplace or University, such as business or student trips, business or student meetings and business or student-related social events.
+Conduct prohibited by this policy is unacceptable in the workplace and at the University and in any work-related, student life, or academic setting outside the workplace or University.
 Normal, courteous, mutually respectful, pleasant, and non-coercive interactions between employees, students, contractors, consultants, agents, applicants, vendors, clients, or customers, including men and women, that are acceptable to all parties are not considered to be prohibited harassment.
 Violation of this policy will subject an individual to disciplinary action, up to and including immediate discharge or separation from the University as a student.

 Retaliation is Prohibited

 Upon receiving a report of alleged discrimination or harassment as defined by state and federal law and as stated in this policy, the information will be evaluated and a determination will be made as of what further actions should be taken.

 Any action taken may or may not be shared with the complainant dependent upon whether there are violations of privacy.